fommil/fpmortals/manuscript/complete.md

 A> runtime and save memory allocations, gaining performance improvements from A> reduced pressure on the garbage collector.

 Typeclasses are used in the Scala stdlib.
-We'll explore a simplified version of `scala.math.Numeric` to demonstrate the principle:
+We will explore a simplified version of `scala.math.Numeric` to demonstrate the principle:

 {lang="text"}